makelly/groucho/README.md

 # Groucho
 - [ ] UNDER CONSTRUCTION :construction:

-A command line tool to test generating and sending (publishing) FHIR events to a receiver, such as an Events Management Service (EMS).
+Groucho is a command line tool to test generating and sending (publishing) FHIR events to a receiver, such as an Events Management Service (EMS).

 ## Installation
 - [ ] UNDER CONSTRUCTION :construction:

 This is a Node.js application, therefore you need to first install Node.